Big Four accounting firms: Tax avoidance

 According to Australian taxation expert George Rozvany, the Big Four are "the masterminds of multinational tax avoidance and the architects of tax schemes which cost governments and their taxpayers an estimated US$1 trillion a year".
 At the same time they are advising governments on tax reforms, they are advising their multinational clients on how to avoid taxes.

+The PwC tax scandal is one example where PwC sold advice to clients on tax avoidance, and did so using information obtained from PwC tax experts consulting for the Australian Tax Office and Department of Treasury.

 Market concentration and alleged collusion amongst the Big Four

 In the wake of industry concentration and the occasional firm failure, the issue of a credible alternative industry structure has been raised.
 The limiting factor on the expansion of the Big Four to include additional firms, is that although some of the firms in the next tier have become quite substantially large, or have formed international networks, effectively all large public companies insist on having an audit performed by a Big Four network.
 This creates the complication that smaller firms have no way to compete well enough to make it into the top end of the market.

 Documents published in June 2010 show that some UK companies' banking covenants required them to use one of the Big Four.
 This approach from the lender prevents firms in the next tier from competing for audit work for such companies.
 The British Bankers' Association said that such clauses are rare.
 Current discussions in the UK consider outlawing such clauses.

 In February 2011, the Irish Director of Corporate Enforcement Paul Appleby said that auditors "report surprisingly few types of company law offences to us", with the so-called "big four" auditing firms reporting the least often to his office, at just 5% of all reports.

 In 2011, the House of Lords of United Kingdom completed an inquiry into the financial crisis, and called for an Office of Fair Trading investigation into the dominance of the Big Four.
 In September 2019, Bloomberg News reported that The Big Four controlled 95% of the FTSE 250 audit market by client numbers and 96% by market capitalization in August 2019, according to Adviser Rankings.